 - How Does The Victim Compensation Scheme Work?

 - What Should You Do If You Were The Victim Of An Armed Robbery?

-- What Should You Do If You Were Physically Assaulted?
+- Robbery Victim Compensation Claims What Should You Do If You Were Physically Assaulted?

 - No Win No Fee Robbery Victim Compensation Claims

-A Guide To Making A Robbery Victim Compensation Claim
+A Guide To Making Robbery Victim Compensation Claims

-If you’re unfortunate enough to be the victim of a robbery, then you might be able to claim compensation for any injuries sustained.
+If you’re unfortunate enough to be the victim of a robbery, then you might be able to apply for compensation for any injuries sustained.
 It’s unlikely that you’ll be able to make a personal injury claim against the criminal but there is a government scheme that could be used.
-In this guide, we’ll look at when you can claim through the Criminal Injuries Compensation Authority (CICA), what compensation they might pay and how the claims process differs from the personal injury claims process.
+In this guide, we’ll look at when you can claim through the Criminal Injuries Compensation Scheme, what compensation they might pay and how the claims process differs from the personal injury claims process.

 Any robbery could leave you with physical or psychological injuries.
 You may also end up out of pocket because you need to take time off work to recover.
-It’s these things which the CICA could compensate you for.
-We advise that you have the support of a specialist solicitor when making a CICA claim.
+It’s these things that the CICA could compensate you for.
+We advise that you have the support of a specialist solicitor when making a CICA claim for burglary compensation.
 That’s because there are many different elements to a claim and if you don’t realise you can claim for them, you could receive less compensation than your injuries warrant.